Freely-Given-org/ESFM/ESFMspec.md

 Creating a new row number is also easier and less expensive.
-You simply need to know the number of existing rows and add one, whereas creating a Id field requires checking all existing Id fields to ensure that it's not a repeat.
+You simply need to know the number of existing rows and add one, whereas creating a ID field requires checking all existing ID fields to ensure that it’s not a repeat.

 One potential disadvantage of row numbers is the pyschological pressure to ensure that 57 comes after 56, i.e., to assign significance to them and always be wanting to reorder.
-It's more difficult to get through to your brain that they don't carry semantic information -- they're only for linking.
+It’s more difficult to get through to your brain that they don’t carry semantic information -- they’re only for linking.

 ## Word tables (TSV)

-TSV tables should always contain a header line/row, imagined at row #0.
+TSV tables should always contain a header line/row, defined as row #0.
 So row #1 indexes to the first data line after the header row.

-We recommend for performance reasons, that the word tables are stored by Bible book, similar to how most translators use USFM files, so the first word in each Bible book could link to row #1.
+We recommend for performance reasons that the word tables are stored by Bible book, similar to how most translators use USFM files, so the first word in each Bible book could link to row #1.

-[Note that it is also quite possible (via the WORDTABLE entry in the file), to have a single word table used for all books.
+[Note that it is also quite possible (via the WORDTABLE entry in the ESFM file), to have a single word table used for all books.
 This would lead to larger tables, and larger numbers in the ESFM files, but there might be some applications where this is desirable.]

 It is quite possible to have very wide tables containing a lot of data for each word.
-But it's also quite easy to create a smaller file with only the columns needed for a particular app.
+But it’s also quite easy to extract a smaller TSV file with only the columns needed for a particular app.
-For example, if you don't have a Strongs lexicon in your app, there's no need to include a column of Strongs numbers in your custom table.
+For example, if you don’t have a Strongs lexicon in your app, there’s probably no need to include a column of Strongs numbers in your custom table.

 ## Many to many alignment